-As one of four children born and bred in Benvoirlich Estate, Bishopstown, Jerry learned from an early age how important and vital community is to one’s personal identity, development, values and society as a whole.
+As one of four children born and raised in Benvoirlich Estate, Bishopstown, Jerry learned from an early age how important and vital community is to one’s personal identity, development, values and society as a whole.

-Jerry’s schooling began in Spioraid Naoimh on Curraheen Road from where he went on to attend secondary school in Farrenferris.
-He went on to further his education in St Patrick’s in Maynooth where he achieved a degree in Philosophy and Theology before graduating with Higher Diploma in Education from UCC.
+Jerry’s schooling began in Scoil an Spioraid Naoimh on Curraheen Road from where he went on to attend secondary school in Farrenferris.
+He went on to further his education in St Patrick’s College in Maynooth where he achieved a degree in Philosophy and Theology before graduating with Higher Diploma in Education from UCC.

 The Buttimer family share a desire and dedication to making a meaningful contribution to society and representing those most vulnerable, particularly those with health issues.
 Testament to this is the role that Jerry proudly holds as Chairman of the Oireachtas Joint Committee for Health and Children.